Microbiology Course Specializations, Career Prospects, and Outlook

 3. Environmental Microbiologist: Studying microorganisms' roles in environmental processes, pollution control, and ecological sustainability.

-4. Industrial Microbiologist: Applying microbial processes in industries such as food and beverages, pharmaceuticals, or biotechnology.
+4. Industrial Microbiologist: Applying microbial processes in food and beverages, pharmaceuticals, or biotechnology industries.

 5. Public Health Microbiologist: Contributing to public health initiatives, monitoring and preventing the spread of infectious diseases.